Posts Tagged With: dressing

 2) This very thing happened to the budding artist, Auguste Renoir.
 In 1859, he labored all summer painting the best pastrami sandwich the art world had seen or even would see.
 He painted with such style and such élan that the directors of the Escalier Galerie asked to display his masterpiece.

 3) But quelles horreurs, the oaf in charge of exhibitions hung Renoir’s brilliant “Le sandwich au pastrami” upside down.
 None of the visiting art lovers nor any of the heads of France’s Académie Française noticed this mistake.
 No, not enough to articulate their artistic uneasiness.
 But mon Dieu, their psyches did.
 The viewers’ souls recoiled.
 The masses, without knowing why, turned away from Renoir.
 The painting elite also shunned the young Auguste.
 Renoir shook his fists at the heavens.
-“Bah, never again will I faithfully painting reality.
+“Bah, never again will I faithfully paint reality.
 Mais non, I shall quickly paint my impressions of life.
 Nothing more.
 He did and to his lasting amazement, he became one of the pillars of the impressionist movement.
 Now you know.

 – Paul De Lancey, The Comic Chef